On the Efficiency of Entropic Regularized Algorithms for Optimal Transport

-arithmetic operations. \end{proposition} \begin{proof} The proof of Proposition~\ref{prop:correct_complex_APDAGD} is a modification of the proof for~\cite[Theorem 4]{Dvurechensky-2018-Computational}.
-Therefore, we only give a proof sketch to ease the presentation.
-More specifically, we follow the argument of~\cite[Theorem 4]{Dvurechensky-2018-Computational} and obtain that the number of iterations for Algorithm~\ref{Algorithm:ApproxOT_APDAGD} required to reach the tolerance $\varepsilon$ is
+arithmetic operations. \end{proposition} \begin{proof} The proof is a simple modification of the proof for~\citet[Theorem 4]{Dvurechensky-2018-Computational} and we only give a proof sketch here.
+In particular, we can obtain that the number of iterations for Algorithm~\ref{Algorithm:ApproxOT_APDAGD} required to reach the tolerance $\varepsilon$ is